MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 ---
-title: Understand ReFS deduplication and compression
+title: Use ReFS deduplication and compression on volumes in Azure Stack HCI and Windows Server
-description: Understanding ReFS deduplication and compression on Azure Stack HCI and Windows Server clusters.
+description: Manage volumes in Azure Stack HCI and Windows Server using ReFS deduplication and compression.
 author: alkohli
 ms.author: alkohli
-ms.topic: conceptual
+ms.topic: how-to
 ms.date: 10/11/2023
 ---

-# What is ReFS deduplication and compression?
+# Use ReFS deduplication and compression on volumes in Azure Stack HCI or Windows Server

 > Applies to: Azure Stack HCI, version 23H2 (preview), Windows Server 2025

-This article provides an overview of the Resilient File System (ReFS) deduplication and compression solution and describes how to
+This article provides an overview of the Resilient File System (ReFS) deduplication and compression feature and describes how to use it on volumes in Azure Stack HCI or Windows Server clusters.

+## What is ReFS deduplication and compression?

 The data deduplication and compression feature allows you to maximize your available storage and cut down on storage costs.
 When enabled, this feature helps remove and consolidate redundant data, resulting in substantial storage savings ranging from 80%-95% for virtual desktop infrastructure (VDI) workloads.

 The ReFS deduplication and compression solution is designed specifically for active workloads, such as VDI.
-It uses weak references to reduce rehash frequency before deduplication, and [ReFS block cloning](/windows-server/storage/refs/block-cloning) reduces data movement, enabling operations that only involve metadata.
-This solution introduces a new compression engine that identifies when data blocks were last used, compressing only the unused data to optimize CPU usage.
+It uses weak references to reduce rehash frequency right before deduplication and [ReFS block cloning](/windows-server/storage/refs/block-cloning) to reduce data movement, enabling operations that only involve metadata.
+This solution introduces a compression engine that identifies when data blocks were last used, compressing only the unused data to optimize CPU usage.
 Additonally, there is a user-enabled deduplication service that allows you to initiate one-time or scheduled jobs, modify job settings, and monitor file changes to optimize for job duration.

 ## Characteristics of ReFS deduplication and compression

 The ReFS deduplication and compression solution has the following characteristics:

-- Post-process approach
+- Utilizes a post-process approach
 - Operates at the data block level
 - Utilizes fixed block size (dependent on cluster size)
 - Compatible with both all-flash and hybrid systems
-- Supported with the various resiliency settings, including 2-way mirror, nested 2-way mirror, 3-way mirror, and mirror accelerated parity
+- Supports various resiliency settings, including two-way mirror, nested two-way mirror, three-way mirror, and mirror accelerated parity
-- Offers three modes: Deduplication only, Compression only, and Deduplication and compression (default mode)
+- Operates in three modes: deduplication only, compression only, and deduplication and compression (default mode)
 - Implements file change tracking to optimize for job duration

 ## Phases of ReFS deduplication and compression